-My name is .
+My name is \\\\\\.
 I have been placed in In-School-Suspension for breaking the rules set by Green Tech High Charter School.
-I understand that while in Evening ISS I must follow the rules:
+I understand that while in ISS I must follow the rules:

-- I understand that I must attend at my scheduled time each day, arriving on time and leave promptly at the end of the day.
-(9:00-12:00 or 1:00-4:00- Only when night school is in session) - I understand that I cannot arrive more than 15 minutes late - I understand that I cannot bring any electronic devices into the ISS room.
-If I do they will be confiscated and returned at the dismissal of class - I will dress appropriately in accordance to the GTH Code of Conduct - I must complete my daily assignments provided to me - I will avoid confrontational situations - I will refrain from using profanity - I completely understand that while in ISS I am on suspension and I cannot leave the ISS room.
+- I understand that I must attend at my scheduled time each day, arriving on time and leaving promptly at the end of the day.
+I understand that I cannot arrive more than 15 minutes late - I understand that I cannot bring any electronic devices into the ISS room.
+If I do, they will be confiscated and can only be picked up by a parent or guardian.
+ISS is from 8a- 3p. - I will dress appropriately in accordance to the GTH Code of Conduct - I must complete my daily assignments provided to me - I will avoid confrontational situations - I will refrain from using profanity - I completely understand that while in ISS I am on suspension and I cannot leave the ISS room.
 If I leave for any reason, I understand that I must have permission and an escort, and I have to stay with the escort at all times.
 If I am anywhere in the building besides the ISS room or with an escort during my suspension, it has been explained to me that my time in ISS will be extended - I understand that I have to follow all the rules in the GTH Code of Conduct - I am aware and my parents are aware that if I don't reform my behavior while in ISS, I will face an out of school suspension.
 Refusal to follow the rules while in ISS and at GTH, may result in further consequences.

 I have read the above rules and I fully understand the content.
-My Instructor has reviewed the rules with me when I entered the ISS room.
+My Instructor reviewed the rules with me when I entered the ISS room.